 Title Registers and Title Plans are the two main title documents of a property or land, and are often referred to as either the Title Deeds, House Deeds, Property Deeds or Land Deeds.

-Information provided by Title Plans includes:
+Information disclosed by the Title Plan includes:

-- Location in relation to surrounding properties and buildings.
+- Outline of surrounding properties and buildings.